Table of Contents

 You’ll learn other ways to profit as you dive deeper into this free forex course.
 My favourite way to trade is using a calculated fundamental approach, together with a strong technical outlook.
 Being an experienced investment analyst turned trader, I’ll give you some insight on how to trade forex using my world view throughout this free forex course.

 You don’t want to miss any lessons since there are ‘nuggets’ hidden throughout this free forex course, such as talking about the GFC and the US dollar above.
 These ‘nuggets’ get even deeper throughout this free forex course, mind you.

-Anyway, for now, you should start buying strong currencies and selling weak currencies.
 How to trade the forex market is what we’re teaching throughout the rest of our course.

 If you’re ready to better understand forex trading terms, you’ll appreciate the next forex lesson.
 Mind you, it’s going to be more than just theory, as you’ll see.
 In the next forex lesson, we’ll start to get into some of the practical stuff.
 So, if you’re ready to read ‘Understanding Forex Trading Terms’, click here.

 To your trading success,